alexcega/Image-Tracking-Project/README.md

 `cd Object-Tracking-MeanShift-CamShift`

 Usage
-All code can be found on `Main.py`
+All code can be found in `Main.py`

 This script: